Prediction Markets & Geopolitical Risk

 What is Metaculus?

-How should I interpret the probability percentages?
+How should I read the percentages on this site?